2023 Best Value General Social Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best General Social Sciences Bachelor's Degree Schools

 Our analysis found Thomas Edison State University to be the best value school for general social sciences students who want to pursue a bachelor’s degree in the Middle Atlantic Region .
-TESU is a moderately-sized public school located in the city of Trenton.
+TESU is a medium-sized public school located in the city of Trenton.

 TESU excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.